blbadger/blbadger.github.io/input-representation.md

 ### Why depth leads to nonunique trivial representations

 From the previous few sections, it was seen first that deeper layers are less able to accurately represent an input image than earlier layers for untrained models, and secondly that this poor representation is not due to a failure in the input gradient descent procedure used to visualize the representation but instead results from the layer's inability to distinguish between very different inputs $(a, a_g)$.
 It remains to be explored why depth would relate to a reduction in discernment between different inputs.
-In this section we explore two contributing factors to this decrease in accuracy from a theoretical point of view before considering their implications to model architectures.
+In this section we explore some contributing factors to this decrease in accuracy from a theoretical point of view before considering their implications to model architectures.

 Deep learning vision models are today based on convolutional operations.
 To recap exactly what this means...